-An abundant, high-quality water supply is the most important nutrient for lactating cows, says Dave Beede, professor of dairy nutrition at Michigan State University.
-Providing enough sources of water, enough space around that water and uninhibited access to it all day, every day of the year can’t be stressed enough.
+An abundant, high-quality water source is the most important nutrient, says Dave Beede, professor of dairy nutrition at Michigan State University.

-“They should never have to walk more than 50 feet to get a drink of water,” he said.
-Also be sure to put it close to the feed, as this will increase water intake.
+Lactating cow groups need 2 inches of linear space per cow.
+“They should never have to walk more than 50 feet to get a drink of water,” Beede said, “and if the water stations are close to the feed you’ll see an increase in water intake.”